» Clinical Research Coordinator «

 Gainful employment programs are those “that prepare students for gainful employment in a recognized occupation.”

-Rochester Community and Technical College and the College of Medicine, Mayo Clinic/Mayo School of Health Science are accredited by The Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools.
+Rochester Community and Technical College and the College of Medicine.
+Mayo Clinic College of Medicine is accredited by the Higher Learning Commission.

 Nirmala Kotagal Ph.D., RCTC Program Advisor,